Alphonse and Gaston

 Alphonse and Gaston is an American comic strip by Frederick Burr Opper, featuring a bumbling pair of Frenchmen with a penchant for politeness.
-It first appeared in William Randolph Hearst's newspaper, the New York Journal on September 22, 1901, with the title "Alphonse a la Carte and His Friend Gaston de Table d'Hote".
+It first appeared in William Randolph Hearst's New York Journal on September 22, 1901, with the title "Alphonse a la Carte and His Friend Gaston de Table d'Hote".
 The strip was later distributed by King Features Syndicate.

 Characters and story

 Their "'After you, Alphonse.', 'No, you first, my dear Gaston!'" routine ran for more than a decade.
-Alphonse is short and grotesque; Gaston is tall and grotesque.
+Alphonse is short; Gaston is tall.
 The premise is that both are extremely polite, constantly bowing and deferring to each other.
 Neither can ever do anything or go anywhere because each insists on letting the other precede him.

 Though never a daily or even weekly feature, Alphonse and Gaston appeared on Sundays for several years.
 In addition to Hearst collections and licensed products, it was adapted into a stage play and several comedy shorts.
 In 1909, not-yet-famous director D.W.
 Griffith made a short (two-shot) split reel comedy for the Biograph company, featuring the characters, titled "The French Duel."